-CMG’s Focus Fund supports feature film projects that aim to create measurable impact in the focus areas of healthy oceans & renewable energy solutions.
+CMG’s Focus Fund supports feature film length projects that aim to create measurable impact in our CMG focus areas of providing sanctuary for marine life, reducing ocean plastic at its source, and transitioning to a low-carbon economy.
 These grants of $25,000-$150,000 may be used for project development, a pitch trailer, a portion of or entire production, and/or film distribution & impact engagement.
+Filmmaker applicants are encouraged to be working in partnership with an established conservation or environmental organization.

 What is the CMG Focus Fund Grant?

-CMG seeks filmmakers, activists and organizations with prior filmmaking credentials as potential Focus Fund grantees.
+CMG seeks filmmakers with prior filmmaking credentials working in partnership with established conservation and environmental organizations as potential Focus Fund grantees.
+Grant proposals must be for films whose primary subject matter and impact goal is within CMG's Focus Areas of providing sanctuary for marine life, reducing ocean plastic at its source, and transitioning to a low-carbon economy.
 Most Focus Fund grant proposals include matching grants or additional funding from organizations & foundations aready involved in the film project, however matching or additional funds are not required.
 CMG does offer seed funding for feature film projects as a first funder.
 Focus Fund grants may be used for project development, a pitch trailer, a portion of or entire production, and/or film distribution & impact engagement.
 Focus Fund proposals may seek to create action locally, nationally, or internationally and may be based anywhere in the world.
 All CMG grants are distributed as charitble funds and require that they are used in a responsible, non-profit manner.

 What is required for a CMG Focus Fund film project?

-- The feature film must have a goal to create measureable impact in ocean health or sustainable energy.
+- The feature film must have a goal to create measureable impact in providing sanctuary for marine life, reducing ocean plastic at its source, and transitioning to a low-carbon economy.

 - Feature film projects should be engaging, unique, and part of a strategic campaign to create change that can be tracked through key performance indicators.